maxima-us/noobit-backend/README.md

 ```

 ### Write your strategy
-Strategies are only used to generate signals, execution of orders is handled by execution models that user needs to define
+Strategies are only used to generate signals, execution of orders is handled by execution models that users need to define.

-User Strategies should be placed into noobit_user/strategies folder
+User Strategies should be placed into noobit_user/strategies folder.\
-You should define a Strategy class that subclasses BaseStrategy and defines all methods in the following template:
+Strategy class should subclasses BaseStrategy and define all methods like in the following template:
 ```python
 from noobit.engine.base import BaseStrategy from noobit.engine.exec.execution import LimitChaseExecution